Proportional Representation Society of Australia

-The ‘How-to-vote’ Cards in Australia’s elections with preferential voting
+The ‘How-to-vote’ Cards in Australia’s elections with transferable voting

-Introduction: The first jurisdiction in Australia to legislate for all of the seats in at least one of its Houses to be elected by a modern preferential voting system was Tasmania, when Tasmania's Electoral Act 1907 extended, to the whole State, the use of the Hare-Clark quota-preferential system of proportional representation in multi-member electoral districts that had been used, since 1896, just for the election of the members of the House of Assembly for Hobart and Launceston.
-That Act also substituted preferential voting for the first-past-the-post voting that had, until then, been used for Legislative Council elections.
+Introduction: The first jurisdiction in Australia to legislate for all of the seats in at least one of its Houses to be elected by a modern transferable voting system was Tasmania, when Tasmania's Electoral Act 1907 extended, to the whole State, the use of the Hare-Clark system of PR-STV (proportional representation with the single transferable vote) in multi-member electoral districts that had been used, since 1896, just for the election of the members of the House of Assembly for Hobart and Launceston.
+That Act also substituted transferable voting for the first-past-the-post voting that had, until then, been used for Legislative Council elections.

 Tasmanians have long valued the real choice that Hare-Clark gives, and that seems to have prevented 'How-to-Vote' cards from gaining the foothold they have on the mainland, which accepted them when preferential voting spread there around 1919 to prevent the two conservative parties - the urban Nationalist Party and the rural Country Party - splitting the conservative vote, particularly in the State-wide electoral districts used for Senate elections.